7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 Over time, these statements stop feeling like observations and start feeling like identity.

-It’s simply historical evidence—not a prediction of what must happen next.
+Remember, past behavior is not permanent identity.
+It’s simply evidence of what happened before—not a prediction of what must happen next.

 7. Focus More on Consistency Than Intensity

-At first, intensity can feel powerful and motivating.
-It creates the sense that real change is happening quickly.
+At first, intensity can feel exciting and motivating.
+It creates the impression that major change is happening quickly.
+But the problem is that intensity rarely lasts.

 - Habits